What Should I Do If I Was In A Hit-and Run?

 Contact an automobile accident attorney as soon as possible.
 They can help you determine your rights and what the next steps should be.

-Let the experienced Florida attorneys at the Leifer Law Firm handle your case.
+Let the experienced Florida attorneys at Leifer & Ramirez handle your case.
 We will help you every step of the way to navigate and solve your issues.